port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/page/catalog-page.md

 <TabItem value="ui">

-To create a new catalog page, go to your [Software Catalog](https://app.getport.io/services), click the `+ New` button in the top left corner, and select `New catalog page`.
+To create a new catalog page, go to the [Catalog](https://app.getport.io/organization/catalog) page, click the `+ New` button in the top left corner, and select `New catalog page`.

 </TabItem>